MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-bootable-media.md

 #### Boot image

-Consider the following point about the boot image that you use in the task sequence to deploy the OS:
+Consider the following points about the boot image that you use in the task sequence to deploy the OS:

 - The architecture of the boot image must be appropriate for the architecture of the destination computer.
 For example, an x64 destination computer can boot and run an x86 or x64 boot image.
 However, an x86 destination computer can boot and run only an x86 boot image.
 - Make sure that the boot image contains the network and storage drivers that are required to provision the destination computer.